 Japan drives on the left, if you come from one of the countries that drives on the right then I would not let this concern you.
 I travel a lot switching between left and right side sometimes one week to the next and on a motorcycle I find you adjust very easy unlike driving a car which I find awkward to be sitting on the opposite side of the vehicle with strange to me layout and perspective looking forward.
 None of this happens on two wheels and the only thing I might do is when pulling into a shopping mall car park get bit confused for a moment.

 The speed limits in Japan are ultra low if not on the national highway network.
 50 kph on open country roads, 40 kph if those roads have bends.
 Like many things in Japan the speed limit dates back to past, to the very early days and first cars when roads were all narrow and still had horse and buggy.
 Despite things like bullet trains Japan actually has a strong culture of keeping old ways intact.
-The bullet train for example only came to being through extraordinary efforts at period of time when the world too bold moves like concord and the moon landing.
+The bullet train also came thanks to extraordinary efforts in the 60’s – a period when the world took bold moves like concord and the moon landing.

 More common and certainly the current thinking is towards retaining old ways.
 Good news is in reality the speed limits are mostly ignored because they are impractical.
-In town traffic may often be flowing 50/60 kph same as Australia and out of the towns people generally drive to the conditions and 75-80kph is common and until you are in the countryside is fine as the roads are not really suited to going faster until your reach mountain pass then you can decide what you think is you own pace just same as you would anywhere ok?
-However if you only see things black and white and must follow the posted limits to the letter then you probably should forget about coming here.
+I think you can decide what you think is safe and good road behaviour just same as you would anywhere – however if you only see things black and white and must follow the posted limits to the letter then you might not enjoy.

 Venus Line, Nagano.

 The national highway network is a privately owned network of toll roads called Nexco.
-The speed on them is normally 100kph but is dynamic and limits are reduced in rain or wind or some people claim sarcastically if the sun goes behind a cloud, as often there appears no logic to the lower kph being shown in the LED signage but anyway by in large the speed limits on the expressways are ignored.
-When 50/60 or 80kph is posted 99.9% of drivers ignore and drive at 100 or more kph.
-Buses and ‘hat drivers’ seem to be about 90-100.
-Trucks 100-110.
-Average Joe sits around 110kph to stay in the flow but the fast lane can see traffic up to 160kph with angry sales reps in corolla wagons being fastest but also big limos like Lexus and Benz driver will be doing 140+ always.
+The speed on them is normally 100kph but is dynamic and limits are reduced in rain or wind or some people claim sarcastically if the sun goes behind a cloud, as often there appears no logic to the lower kph being shown in the LED signage but anyway for most drivers the reduced speed limits on the expressways, like country roads, are seen as a guide.

 Now I am not suggesting you break any speed limits, you are in a foreign land and not in a race so sit back and enjoy the wonderful views the elevated expressways offer.
-Like the rest of Asia drivers can be very aggressive and have a dislike of riders so try always to remember you will come off badly in any sort of event.
-I mention all of the above so you understand the road environment here.
+However like the rest of Asia drivers can be aggressive and you don’t want to engage with them so going with the flow is always sensible when on a bike and to do this you might need to be flexible at times on your speed.

 Toll roads system